Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Long Voyage Home (1940), 105 minutes, D: John Ford

 Adapted from four short, one-act plays by Eugene O'Neill that were condensed into one screenplay.
 This was Ford's first war film - and first WWII film (he later directed They Were Expendable (1945)).
 Set in pre-World War II year of 1939.
-In a series of vignettes, the film takes a look at the lives and loves, hopes, dreams, and comradeship of working-class Merchant Marine seamen.
-Their freighter, the S.S.
-Glencairn, is transporting dynamite in a dangerous mission-convoy from America to England, and is threatened by bad weather, German U-boats and strafing plane attacks, the death of beloved crew member Yank (Ward Bond), and suspicions of treason against Smitty (Ian Hunter), one of the sailors.
+In a series of vignettes, the gripping film takes a look at the lives and loves, hopes, dreams, and comradeship of working-class Merchant Marine seamen.
+Their British freighter, the S.S.
+Glencairn, is transporting dynamite in a dangerous mission-convoy from America to England, and is threatened by bad weather at sea, German U-boats and strafing plane attacks, the death of beloved crew member Yank (Ward Bond), and suspicions of treason against Smitty (Ian Hunter), one of the sailors.
 With effective performances by John Wayne as young Swedish sailor and farm-boy Ole Olsen returning home to his mother's farm-home, and Thomas Mitchell as fellow seamate Aloysius Driscoll.
 Includes atmospheric, high-contrast, black and white cinematography by the famous Gregg Toland.
 An epilogue ends the film: "So men like Ole come and go, and the Driscolls live and die, and the Yanks and Smittys leave their memories - but for the others the Long Voyage never ends."

 The Mark of Zorro (1940), 93 minutes, D: Rouben Mamoulian